harishravi121/arduino/README.md

 When there are 10 LEDs blinking randomly at selection and time of blink and color its very grand and rich.
 On off can be done by animals but random nos generation is advanced human.

 LCD fun and teach might be most fun!
 Initial LCD codes didn't have delay but later ones have delay to answer.
+International languages in english are required if fractional numbers aren't used for multiplication and exponent like Class X1 and X2

 Auto problems display in scientific calculators or brick game consoles based on a button like LCDFunandteach would be a great sale including integrands exponents etc.